ThadeuLuz/reduxfire/docs/reference.md

 ### Description

-Creates a one-way binding from node in your Firebase database to an object in this.state of your React component.
-The name of the object stored in `this.state` is specified using the `bindVar` variable.
+Creates a one-way binding from node in your Firebase database to an object in state of your redux store.
+The name of the object stored in the state is specified using the `bindVar` variable.

 ### Arguments